i35010u/windows-driver-docs.zh-cn/windows-driver-docs-pr/display/displaying-app-on-portrait-device.md

     if (SUCCEEDED(hr))
     {
-        // Loop through all sources until the one which matches the &#39;monitor&#39; is found. for (UINT PathIdx = 0; PathIdx < NumPathArrayElements; ++PathIdx) {
+        // Loop through all sources until the one which matches the 'monitor' is found. for (UINT PathIdx = 0; PathIdx < NumPathArrayElements; ++PathIdx) {
             DISPLAYCONFIG_SOURCE_DEVICE_NAME SourceName = {};